cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ### Understanding the Concepts
 Before jumping into the exploitation phase, let’s break down the two main concepts this lab focuses on `Pre-Created Computer Accounts` and `Active Directory Certificate Services (ADCS)` in a beginner-friendly way.

-**Access Control Lists (ACLs)**
+**Pre-Created Computer Accounts**
-> `Pre-Created Computer Accounts` In Active Directory environments, every computer that joins the domain gets its own account — just like users do.
+> `Pre-Created Computer Accounts` In Active Directory environments, every computer that joins the domain gets its own account just like users do.
 Normally, these accounts are created during the domain join process.
 But sometimes, IT admins pre-create them ahead of time.Why?
 To control exactly how a machine joins the domain and what permissions it has.
-Here’s where it gets interesting for attackers, When a computer account is pre-created, anyone who knows the account name and has the right credentials can potentially bind a new system to that account.
+Here’s where it gets interesting for attackers, When a computer account is pre-created(if the "*Assign this computer account as a pre-Windows 2000 computer*" checkbox is `enabled`)), the computer account is given a default, predictable password, the account name in lowercase.
->- Alice might have permission to read files, Bob can edit them, and Charlie has full control, including read, write, and delete access.
->- Similarly, in Active Directory, ACLs define who can access, modify, or take control of objects like user accounts, groups, or computers.
+>- For example, a computer account named `HRLaptop$` would have the password `hrlaptop`.
 {: .prompt-tip }

-**Group Policy Objects (GPOs)**
-> `GPOs` are a way for administrators to automate system settings across all machines in a domain sort of like pushing rules or configurations to every computer.Example: Enforcing a password policy (e.g., must be 12 characters long), Running a startup script on all domain-joined PCs, Disabling USB drives across the organization.
-{: .prompt-tip }

-> A `startup script` is a script (usually a batch file, PowerShell script, or executable) that runs automatically when a computer starts up, before any user logs in.
-In the context of Windows Active Directory, startup scripts are often deployed using `Group Policy Objects (GPOs)` to enforce system-wide behavior across multiple machines.Let’s say an IT admin wants every company laptop to Map a network drive, Install software updates, Run a security scan.
-{: .prompt-tip }

->`GPOs` are powerful — but if misconfigured, they can be exploited.
-For instance, if a user or group has write access to a `GPO` that applies to an admin's machine, the attacker can inject a malicious script or command that runs with higher privileges.
-{: .prompt-tip }

->Now that we have a clear understanding of what `ACLs` and `GPOs` are and why misconfigurations in these areas can pose serious security risks let’s dive into the lab and start the enumeration and exploitation process step by step.
+**Active Directory Certificate Services (ADCS)**
+> `Active Directory Certificate Services (ADCS)` is a Windows Server role for issuing and managing `Public Key infrastructure (PKI)` certificates used in secure communication and authentication protocols.
+> `ADCS` is like a digital ID system in Windows networks.
+It lets users and devices request certificates (like ID cards) to prove who they are.
+These certificates are used for things like secure logins, encryption, and communication.But if it’s misconfigured, attackers can trick the system into giving them certificates for privileged users like `Administrator`.That means the attacker could log in as an `Administrator` using just a certificate, completely bypassing normal security checks.

+>Now that we’ve broken down and understood the key concepts of `Pre-Created Computer Accounts` and `Active Directory Certificate Services (ADCS)`, let’s dive into the practical exploitation steps and see how these misconfigurations can be leveraged in Active Directory environment.

 ### Tools Breakdown
 > NetExec(nxc): network execution tool for interacting with various services remotely, supporting protocols like VNC, SSH, WINRM, MSSQL, FTP, LDAP, RDP, WMI, NFS, SMB.
 It allows for remote code execution and service interaction using valid credentials across different network protocols.